Sexual Harassment Training

 - Fear of negative repercussions, including damage to one’s reputation

 In addition, human response to trauma includes fight, flight, freeze, and fawn.
 When this response is applied to sexual harassment in the workplace, an employee who “fights” is the employee who shares the situation and files a complaint.
 The employee whose response is “flight” may change jobs, transfer, or resign.
-The “freeze” response includes someone who does nothing and suffers in silence.
+The “freeze” response includes someone who does nothing and remains in silence.
 Appeasement of the perpetrator, assuming the role of a silent bystander, or maintaining a relationship with the harasser are examples of “fawning.”

 (Women in Global Health, 2022)